tmischke999/QA-Academy/Curriculum/Month_1_Foundations/Month_1_Itinerary_Foundations.md

   - Introduction to Jira for bug tracking.
   - Setting up a GitHub account and repository.
   - Understanding basic Git commands (clone, commit, push, pull).
+  - Creating and managing bug reports in Jira.
 - **Assignment:**
   - Create a GitHub repository and write a README with a short personal introduction and goals for the program.
+  - Log a mock bug in Jira.

 ---